ibexa/documentation-developer/docs/api/rest_api_usage.md

 };
 request.send();
 ```

-To test it, copy-paste this code into your browser console alongside a page from your website (to share the domain).

 On a freshly installed Ibexa DXP, `52` is the Content ID of the home page.
 If necessary, substitute `52` with the Content ID of an item from your database.